jscu/CNN-Image/README.md

 Create an English word image generator and implement a Convolutional Neural Networks model using Python and TensorFlow to recognize the text from the generated images.

 ## Images
-You may use you own images or use the below generate.image.py to generate the images.
+You may use you own images or use the generate_image.py to generate the images.
 However, at this moment, only images of size (128x64) with words between length of four to ten are supported.
-This is also the specification of the images generated from generate.image.py.
+This is also the specification of the images generated from generate_image.py.
 Enhancement will be made in the future.

 A typical training image looks like: